Skip to main content

 The Impact of Circadian Rhythms on Cortisol

-The of cortisol is governed by the suprachiasmatic nucleus (SCN) in the hypothalamus, the body’s master clock.
+The circadian rhythm of cortisol is governed by the suprachiasmatic nucleus (SCN) in the hypothalamus, the body’s master clock.
 The SCN receives input from light-sensitive cells in the retina, which is why light exposure is a powerful regulator of the sleep-wake cycle and cortisol rhythm.
 A flattened diurnal cortisol curve, with elevated evening levels, is a common finding in individuals with chronic stress and is associated with a range of negative health outcomes.

 Lifestyle interventions that support a robust circadian rhythm, such as consistent sleep-wake times, morning light exposure, and avoiding bright light at night, can help to restore a healthy cortisol pattern.
 The process of re-entraining the circadian rhythm can take several weeks of consistent effort.
 The following table details the impact of specific lifestyle factors on cortisol regulation: